feathers-plus/generator-feathers-plus/docs/graphql.md

   and you definitely need to understand its documentation.
   - `graphql/sql.resolvers.js`: Resolvers which call join-monster routines.
   - `graphql/sql.execute.js`: You will have to modify this module.
-  It defaults to calling `sqlite` tables.
+  It defaults to using a Sequelize instance.

 You are asked which type of resolvers you want to use when generating the endpoint.
 You can choose any for which your schemas have the required information.